What you should know about your borrower rights and options

 Students who are not recipients of need-based financial assistance are still required to file a Free Application for Federal Student Aid (FAFSA) if they wish to utilize the Federal PLUS Loan program due to compliance regulations.
 The FAFSA can be completed electronically at https://studentaid.gov/h/apply-for-aid/fafsa.
 Please remember to include St. Lawrence University’s Federal school code, 002829, on your FAFSA application.

 Alternative Student Loans

 Alternative Loans are non-Federal loans that are in the student's name, and in most cases, require a co-signer.
 Should you decide that an alternative loan is the right option for you, it will be your responsibility to select a lender.
 Please keep in mind that it is your decision on what loan product you decide to use.
 It is important to carefully consider all of your options and loan features.

 Federal Graduate PLUS Loan Program (GradPLUS)

 A Federal GradPLUS Loan is a Federal loan that is available to graduate and professional students only and is a practical option to alternative loans.
 A credit check is required for a GradPLUS Loan.
 The interest rate on a GradPLUS loan is usually better than many of the alternative student loans.
-The 2021-2022 interest rate set by the Federal Government is 6.28%.
+Federal loan interest rate and origination fee information may be found here.

 For students who wish to apply for a Federal Direct GradPLUS Loan, the process is easy.
 During the summer or throughout the academic year, students may complete a GradPLUS Loan application by visiting St. Lawrence’s Federal Direct GradPLUS Loan page.